cubexch/ansible-cube-guardian/README.md

     # You can use the settings below to use a different interface if needed:
     guardian_listen_node_port: 20104

+    # If you would like Ansible to automatically create an iptables rule to allow the node-to-node traffic, set to guardian_listen_node_port_open_iptables: true
+    guardian_listen_node_port_open_iptables: true

     # The Guardian will be configured to listen on the default port of 443 for end user web communication (i.e. emergency withdrawals).
     # It is strongly recommended that you do not change the default port of 443 in order to ensure that end users don't have any challenges accessing the Guardian instance if needed.
     guardian_listen_web_port: 443

+    # If you would like Ansible to automatically create an iptables rule to allow the web traffic, set to guardian_listen_node_port_open_iptables: true
+    guardian_listen_web_port_open_iptables: true

     # The Guardian will be configured to listen on the default interface detected by ansible as the default listening IP.
     # You can use the settings below to use a different interface for node-to-node or web communication if needed: